alan-turing-institute/data-safe-haven/docs/deploy_sre_tier1_instructions.md

 - Create a key vault in the SRE subscription by running `./Setup_SRE_KeyVault_And_Users.ps1 -configId <SRE config ID>`, where the `<SRE config ID>` is `<SHM ID><SRE ID>` for the full config file you are using.
   For example, the full config file `sre_testcsandbox_full_config` will have `<SRE config ID>` equal to `testcsandbox`.

+## :clubs: Create SRE DNS Zone
+- Follow the steps [here](./deploy_sre_instructions.md#clubs-create-sre-dns-zone) to deploy a DNS zone for this SRE.

 ## :bicyclist: [Optional] Declare Users
+This step is optional at deploy time - if no users are declared, none will be created and they can be added at a later time.

 On your **deployment machine**.
-- This step is optional at deploy time.
-If no users are declared, none will be created and they may be added at a later time.
 - The users file is a [YAML](https://yaml.org) file.
 There is one top-level key `users` which contains a list of users.
 - Each users has
   - Real name